 Too many Horsewomen, too many matches (for them)

 It’s not just title matches, either.
 All of the ‘first ever’ matches (Iron Woman, Hell in a Cell, Money in the Bank, Royal Rumble, Elimination Chamber, Last Woman Standing, TLC, WrestleMania main event) featured and/or were anchored by one or more of the Horsewomen, too.
 In short when it comes to title matches and important milestones, these four ladies take up a whole lot of real estate.
-And while they have delivered in all of the milestone matches and most of those title matches there are definitely some spots where someone else could have gotten a turn and not for the sake of just giving everyone a turn but because they’ve earned them and can handle the task.
-Outside of Alexa Bliss with 16 no one else has really gotten consistent opportunities to do anything noteworthy.
-Asuka (7), Nia Jax (6), and Natalya (5) have gotten a handful or so of title matches spread across those years while Naomi had a decent run in 2017 and Carmella did in 2018 but that’s as far as it goes.
-Based on the Royal Rumble results it doesn’t look like much is going to change soon, either.
+And while they have delivered in all of the milestone matches and most of those title matches there are definitely some spots where someone else could have gotten a turn and not just for the sake of giving everyone a turn but because they’ve earned them and can handle the task.
+Outside of Alexa Bliss with 17 no one else has really gotten consistent opportunities to do anything noteworthy.
+Asuka (15), Nia Jax (8), and Carmella (6) have gotten a handful or so of title matches spread across those years, while the ascendant Bianca Belair has been in 6 so far in 2021 with more on the way, and Rhea Ripley has 4 under her belt as well.

 So what to do?

 Honestly I don’t know.
 The Horsewomen aren’t going to get demoted down the card just because, but there’s no reason they can’t handle non title feuds sometimes so that others like Naomi and Carmella can get some more time challenging for or holding titles and the Sonya Devilles and Dana Brookes of the company can get some title matches, too.
 Asuka should definitely get some more title reigns somewhere down the line.
-And there will have to be some people moved over to Raw or Smackdown from NXT whose stature forces the issue like Shayna Baszler and Bianca Belair in the immediate future and Rhea Ripley down the line.
 But what can be done right now is get more women’s matches on TV, particularly on Raw.
 Start some feuds, have some contenders matches, get some of these other ladies out in front of the audience more so that they can build, and then you can get more of them into title matches that don’t look like foregone conclusions.

-But everyone can’t be champion!
+But Rob, everyone can’t be champion!
 Yes, I say this often, and I hold to it.
 But that doesn’t mean the ones who won’t be can’t at least get some more title shots.
 That’s the point I’m going for here.
-Yes there could stand to be some more titleholders in the lineage of these titles but The women’s tag team titles are there and can be fought over by most of the women who will likely never see a singles title reign.
+Yes there could stand to be some more titleholders in the lineage of these titles but the women’s tag team titles are there and can be fought over by most of the women who will likely never see a singles title reign.
 But that notwithstanding there absolutely need to be more people getting opportunities to win a singles title on the bigger shows.
 That’s the key for the women’s division to truly live up to it’s potential.
-Until then it’s going to be the Horsewoman show plus Alexa, and everyone else will be waiting for scraps.
-Let’s hope that they see the light.
+Until then it’s going to be the Horsewoman Show plus Alexa, Asuka, Rhea, and Bianca while everyone else will be waiting for scraps until they decide to move on.